 - Meaning: the years after retirement.

-- Use In A Sentence: After I retire, I plan to spend my golden years in a foreign country alongside a beach.
+- Use In A Sentence: After Jeff retires, he wants to spend his golden years living on a beach in a foreign country.

 23. A Golden Handshake

 - Meaning: a large severance package or a large amount of money a person is given to leave their job.

 - Use In A Sentence: Jill was offered a golden handshake.
 She’d be a fool to refuse it.

 24. A Golden Hello

 - Meaning: an amount of money given to a new recruit as a bonus.

 - Use In A Sentence: I can’t believe it!
 My first week on the job and my new boss was so impressed that he gave me a golden hello.